0xzcarlet/paperiumidxbot/presentation.md

 **Iteration Parameters (Gen-5):**
 - Iteration 1: SL/TP from config (Defaults: 5% / 8%)
 - Iteration 2+: Iterative tuning of risk parameters to maximize PnL gain.
-- Parameters: Depth 6, Estimators 150 (Ultimate Gen 5 Specs)
+- Parameters: Depth 5, Estimators 100 (Stable Gen 5 Specs)

 **Note on Hyperparameters:**
-We have upgraded to **Max Depth 6** and **150 Estimators** for Gen-5.
-This increased model capacity allows for better feature extraction from the expanded 956-ticker dataset (over 1M records), directly targeting higher Win Rates and better Win/Loss ratios.
+We have standardized on **Max Depth 5** and **100 Estimators** for Gen-5.
+This provides a balanced model capacity that prevents overfitting while still extracting meaningful alpha from the expanded 956-ticker dataset (over 1M records), directly targeting higher Win Rates and better Win/Loss ratios.